Shiva-Heidari/Shiva-Heidari/README.md

 # 👋 Hi, I'm Shiva Heidari

 I'm a Research Scientist with a Ph.D. in Condensed Matter Physics, focused on modeling quantum devices and improving coherence in real systems.
-I've led several end-to-end research projects on topological superconductors, strain-tuned quantum states, spin transport, and optoelectronics.
+I've led several research projects on topological superconductors, strain-tuned quantum states, spin transport, and optoelectronics.
 I love turning theory into impact through simulation, data analysis, and hands-on coding in Python.
 I enjoy working across theory and experiment to help build the next generation of quantum tech.

 I'm updating this GitHub with Qiskit-based projects as part of my transition into the quantum tech industry, showcasing my hands-on skills and commitment to applying my research background in real-world quantum computing applications.